-Is it fiction?
+Is The Things They Carried fiction?
 Is it non-fiction?
 Is it creative non-fiction?
-Should I focus on analysis?
+Should my lessons focus on analysis?
 Interpretation?
 Expository writing?
 Creative writing?
 Should students read outside of class?
 During the class period?

 Yes.
 Yes to all of that.

-There are so many ways to approach Tim O’Brien’s The Things They Carried in the classroom.
+There are so many ways to approach Tim O’Brien’s The Things They Carried.
 I’ve tried two.

 Approach 1 for a quick treatment of The Things They Carried